Automatic differentiation for machine learning in Julia

 Input functions – our scope limits

-Very first bit that is needed to understand basics of automatic differentiation is the input computer program (function) itself.
-We will limit our scope here to certain class of functions that are considered valid (or easy) for AD routines.
-As we placed ourselves in a context of single goal optimization problem solving (often emerging in machine learning), we will be looking at input functions that require multidimensional input and returns one single output*.
+The very first bit that is needed to understand basics of automatic differentiation is the input computer program (function) itself.
+We will limit our scope here to a certain class of functions that are considered valid (or easy) for AD routines.
+As we placed ourselves in a context of single goal optimization problem solving (often emerging in machine learning), we will be looking at input functions that require multidimensional input and return one single output*.

-In the picture above, we see very basic function template of our interest.
+In the picture above, we see a very basic function template of our interest.
 It accepts multidimensional input and produces one output value.
-The black box containing our function guts needs to meet certain criteria too, To be proper input for AD routines, It needs to be decomposable to a sequence of differentiable ‘elementary’ functions.
-By elementary function we mean unary/binary operators like +,-,* and functions we know the derivative of (from basic calculus) – like sin, cos ,exp etc*.
+The black box containing our function guts needs to meet certain criteria too.
+To be proper input for AD routines, it needs to be decomposable to a sequence of differentiable ‘elementary’ functions.
+By elementary function, we mean unary/binary operators like +, –, *, and functions we know the derivative of (from basic calculus) – like sin, cos, exp, etc*.

 Forward mode automatic differentiation

 Automatic differentiation routines occur in two basic modes.
-The first one we investigate is called ‘forward mode’.
-Let’s take a look at simple example function and try to think of how we can compute its partial derivatives (with forward mode AD):
+The first one we investigate is called forward mode.
+Let’s take a look at a simple example function and try to think of how we can compute its partial derivatives (with forward mode AD):

 Such expression graph can be further decomposed to a sequence of functions that together compute the final output: